11 Strange Rules Flight Attendants Must Follow

 By law, all major flights need to carry a medical kit with equipment such as resuscitation devices, syringes, and IV tubes—but the flight attendants can’t necessarily use them because they aren’t medically trained.
 Instead, they need to wait for directions from a doctor onboard.
 While many people think that it’s a Hollywood myth for most planes to have medical professionals onboard, these are the actual chances of a doctor being on your flight.

 They can’t be too short or too tall

 Because crew members need to help passengers with their bags and reach medical kits, most airlines have height requirements for their flight attendants.
 At British Airways, for instance, everyone needs to be between 5’2” and 6’1” and be able to reach items 6’7” off the ground.
 Just call them Goldilocks.
-If you thought you knew everything about airplanes, you’ll be shocked by these 13 travel secrets only flight attendants know.

 They need to keep their weight in check